yanina-nas/Invoicer/README.md

 Clicking on a field allows to edit it, as these fields are input elements.

 ## Save as .pdf
 Make sure to hide edit mode by turning off the switch `Show edit buttons`.
-Clicking `I'm done, print this out` opens print preview, where `show background colors` allows to include or exclude colorful header blocks from the result.
+Clicking `I'm done, print this out` opens print preview, where `Show background colors` allows to include or exclude colorful header blocks from the result.
 Click `Save as PDF` to save your invoice.

 Thank you for trying out this tool and feel free to share your feedback or add an issue.